Course Code: CKX14 Full-time; CKX18 Part-time

 Exit Award: Postgraduate Diploma

 The part-time MSc in Older Person Rehabilitation runs over two academic years from the date of first registration for the programme.
+Students take taught modules to the value of 90 credits.
 Students take taught modules to the value of 60 credits over two years incorporating approximately 300 hours of structured contact time (approximately 2 days per month during term).
-Most classes are held in one or two weekday blocks, including some weekend days.
+Most classes are held in one or two weekday blocks.
 A research dissertation (30 credits) is submitted in the Summer of Year 2.

-CG6001 Principles and Practice in Older Person Rehabilitation (15 credits, year 1)
+CG6009 Principles and Practice in Older Person Rehabilitation (10 credits, year 1)

 EH6038 Applied Research for Gerontology and Rehabilitation (10 credits, year 1)